AgnostiqHQ/covalent-slurm-plugin/README.md

     return x + y
 ```

 Alternatively, specifying a `SlurmExecutor` instance allows users customize behavior scoped to specific tasks.
-The `prerun_commands` parameter can be used here to provide a list of shell commands to execute (on the allocated compute node(s)) before submitting the workflow.
+The `prerun_commands` parameter can be used here to provide a list of shell commands to execute before submitting the workflow.
+Similarly, the `postrun_commands` parameter takes a list of shell commands to execute *after* submitting the script.

+An example of a custom executor instance is shown below:

 ```python
 executor = ct.executor.SlurmExecutor(